Best Management Practices for Stand Establishment

 March 18, 2021 • 11:00am CST

-Tune in as industry specialists talk about techniques for getting your alfalfa stands established and ready for winter survival.
-Some topics we’ll discuss include:
+Industry specialists talk about techniques for getting your alfalfa stands established and ready for winter survival.
+Topics include:

 - When is the best time to correct your soil before planting alfalfa?